INTERIM ETHICAL GUIDELINES FOR PSYCHOLOGISTS PROVIDING PSYCHOLOGICAL SERVICES VIA ELECTRONIC MEDIA

 Principle II: Responsible Caring

 - Psychologists keep up to date with the e-service literature, including research literature regarding the efficacy and effectiveness of services using electronic media, and take this literature into consideration when deciding what services to provide to which clients, with what methods, and under which circumstances.
-(Competence, Maximization of Benefit)
+(Competence, Maximize Benefit)

 - Psychologists do not attempt to address a problem using electronic media unless they have demonstrated their competence to do it in in-person services.
 (Competence)